cloudposse/terraform-aws-iam-user/README.md

 Terraform Module to provision a basic IAM user suitable for humans.
 It will establish a login profile and associate the user with IAM groups.

 We do not recommend creating IAM users for any other purpose.
+For external systems (e.g. CI/CD) check out our [`terraform-aws-iam-system-user`](https://github.com/cloudposse/terraform-aws-iam-system-user) module.

 ---